 5. Access for virtual participants is facilitated with free streaming video provided online wherever possible.

-The NCRI facilitate access for virtual participants by recording videos and by sharing news through our social media channels with the hashtag #NCRI2019.
+The NCRI facilitate access for virtual participants by recording videos and by sharing news through our social media channels.